 This means 80 to 150 grams per day of freshly ground or ground stabilised flax (micronised linseed).
-Only flax seed (and a few other rare seed varieties) provides the essential fatty acids in the same ratios as grass.
-Omega-6 fats are very proinflammatory.
-These predominate in grains, vegetable oils and commonly fed seeds or nuts.
+Only flaxseed (and a few other rare seed varieties) provides the essential fatty acids in the same ratios as grass.
+Omega-6 fats are very pro-inflammatory.
+These predominate in grains, vegetable oils and other commonly fed seeds or nuts.

 The role of minerals in equine hoof health

-The role of minerals really has not been studied in horses, but we do know a few things from studies in cows.
-Calcium is required for activation of an enzyme called epidermal transglutaminase.
+The role of minerals really has not been studied in horses, but we do know a few things from studies on cows.
+Calcium is required for the activation of an enzyme called epidermal transglutaminase.
 This enzyme is involved in the transformation of skin/epithelial cells into the keratinocytes that form hoof horn.
-It is also necessary to form crosslinks between keratin fibers.
+It is also necessary to form crosslinks between keratin fibres.

 The likelihood of a horse having fluoride poisoning is pretty slim, but it does drive home the role that calcium plays in hoof health since the changes of fluoride poisoning are caused by fluoride substituting for calcium.

-Zinc is present in high concentration in normal hoof tissue (137 ppm in one study), and is critical for a variety of functions.
+Zinc is present in high concentrations in normal hoof tissue (137 ppm in one study) and is critical for a variety of functions.
 Zinc incorporated into zinc finger proteins (named because of their shape) is required for cell multiplication, cell maturation into a keratinocyte and for interactions between proteins, such as the assembly of keratin.

 Zinc finger proteins also are rich in cysteine.
 Zinc proteins incorporated into keratin are also for the helical structure.
 Zinc is also essential for a variety of enzymes that every metabolically active cell needs and is involved in regulating the rate of cellular division, cellular activity and cellular maturation.